GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

 have come up with the idea of going in the opposite direction: [a new COEP "credentialless" mode](https://github.com/mikewest/credentiallessness/) that allows loading resources without the CORP header by stripping all their credentials.
-We are working out how it should work in detail, but we hope this will lighten your burden of making sure the subresources are sending the `Cross-Origin-Resource-Policy` header.
+We are working out the details of how it should work in detail, but we hope this will lighten your burden of making sure the subresources are sending the `Cross-Origin-Resource-Policy` header.

 Also, it's known that the `Cross-Origin-Opener-Policy: same-origin` header will break integrations that require cross-origin window interactions such as OAuth